hiroshiban/cs150server/README.md

 If you confirm the directory is properly added as a source, please press the "OK" button and close the window.

 Next, in the "NuGet Packages" managing window, select the "package source" to install LC-MISDK.
-You can find the "LC-LISDK" name on the left panel.
+You can find the "LC-MISDK" name on the left panel.
 Then, please press "Install" button on the right panel.
 Please select "OK" and "I Accept" in the following panels.

 ![server_13](doc/images/server/13_selecting_package_source.png)
 ![server_14](doc/images/server/14_installing_LC_MISDK.png)